korbinian90/ROMEO/README.md

 ### v3.1
 - quality map output is corrupted.
 Fixed in v3.1.1
 ### MacOS
 To run romeo executables on MacOS, multiple files have to be flagged as save to execute.
 Additionally, the executable might only run on specific OS versions.
 You can try the [newest](https://github.com/korbinian90/CompileMRI.jl/releases) MacOS executable, [v3.2.2](https://github.com/korbinian90/ROMEO/releases/tag/v3.2.2) and [v3.1](https://github.com/korbinian90/ROMEO/releases/tag/v3.1).
-This problem is still unsolved and no clear way how to improve the compatibility
+This problem is still unsolved and no clear way how to improve the compatibility.
+Please look at the different ways to run it on MacOS above.

 ### Issues when calling from MATLAB
 #### `libstdc++` error (libstdc++.so.6: version `GLIBCXX_3.4.29' not found)